by Premier Hospitals | June 11, 2020 |

 Experts are still learning about COVID-19.
 There are far fewer cases of the virus in children.
 Most of them get infections from someone who lives with them or from family members.
 This virus usually causes milder infections in children than adults or the elderly.
 However, there are cases where children experience more severe symptoms, sometimes for several weeks after being infected with the virus.

-diarrhoea, rash, dizziness, or just feeling sick.
+Contact a doctor if your child or someone in your family has a fever, cough, stomach ache, vomiting, diarrhoea, rash, dizziness, or just feeling sick.
 Let a doctor know if you are near to a person with COVID-19, or have travelled to an area where many people suffer from coronavirus.

 Children exhibited few symptoms of COVID-19, but flare-up of the symptoms was seen in children who had an underlying health condition.
 Children have a robust immune system passed on to them from their mother and vaccines.
 Their immune system has effectively thwarted the COVID-19 virus from taking control of their body.
 In some cases, children tested positive with COVID-19 without displaying any of the symptoms.